curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 <summary>Microsoft Google analysis (click to expand)</summary>

 1. Google is a tech *company*.<br/>
-2. Google is a *search engine* product named after the company.
-The *search engine* became so popular that some people may not think about how it's a company too.<br/>
+2. Google is a *search engine* product named after the company.<br/>
 3. Google is a *verb* named after the product that means "to search using a search engine".<br/>
 4. Microsoft is a tech *company*.<br/>
 5. Microsoft has a *search engine* product called Bing, not Microsoft.<br/>
 6. Microsoft Google could be a *verb* that means, "to search using Microsoft's search engine".
 </details>

 So Microsoft Google and strawberry liquorice are the same.
 Yes, they're the same, but they're also different, and not in the trivial, "made of different letters" kind of way.
-They're so different that you, dear reader, probably thought that "Microsoft Google and strawberry liquorice" was a typo in the title of this article, but it's not "**Microsoft, Google, and strawberry liquorice**", it's "**Microsoft Google** and **strawberry liquorice**"!
+They're so different that the title of this article "Microsoft Google and strawberry liquorice" looks like it has a typo, but it's not "**Microsoft, Google, and strawberry liquorice**", it's "**Microsoft Google** and **strawberry liquorice**"!
 Back to our conversation - we had established how they're the same, but now - how are they not the same?
 I had a couple of guesses:

 <details>
 <summary>Strength of association (click to expand)</summary>
-When you hear the word, "Microsoft", you don't think, "search engine product", so no one is going to hear "Microsoft Google" and think *search engine + verb*.
+When you hear the word, "Microsoft", you don't think, "search engine product", so no one is going to hear "Microsoft Google" and think *search engine + verb* or *search engine + search engine*.
 When you hear the word "strawberry", you do think "flavour", so people could legitimately hear "strawberry liquorice" and think either *flavour + kind of candy* or *flavour + flavour*.
 </details>

 <details>